-• Tally sheets-We use tally sheets for each of the NEOs to summarize the significant components of compensation.
-At Zumiez, the components of compensation primarily include base salary, short-term cash based incentives, bonuses, equity incentives.
-The tally sheets are compared to targeted total compensation.
-The tally sheets are used to help prepare the tables that follow this compensation discussion and analysis.

-- Competitive Compensation Analysis-At the compensation committee's direction, the compensation consultant developed and delivered analysis of competitive compensation for each NEO position.
+- Tally sheets-We use tally sheets for each of the NEOs to summarize the significant components of compensation, including base salary, short-term cash based incentives, bonuses, and equity incentives.
+The tally sheets are compared to targeted total compensation. - Competitive Compensation Analysis-At the compensation committee's direction, the compensation consultant developed and delivered analysis of competitive compensation for each NEO position.
 Analysis was performed using publicly-available information on executive pay levels compiled from the most recently available proxy statements of publicly-held companies.
 The focus was on selected samples of retail companies that best reflect the competitive market for executive talent: those of similar size, business profile and executive compensation practices.
 Supplemental analyses for the retail sector as a whole and across business sectors in both the Pacific Northwest and nationwide were also conducted.
 These, along with application of generally accepted methods of statistical analysis, helped ensure the accuracy, validity, reliability and defensibility of results.
 On the basis of this rigorous approach, the compensation consultant provided expert opinions and conclusions to the compensation committee about targets for base salary, short-term cash based incentives and long-term equity incentives for our NEO roles.
-The committee used this information to ensure that our stated philosophy and strategy for aligning executive compensation opportunities with the competitive market has been and continues to be fulfilled. - Fiscal 2014 results-The compensation committee has access to fiscal 2014 operating plans and budgets as approved by the board of directors in March 2014.
-Management updates the compensation committee and the board on actual performance compared to budgets and summarizes for the compensation committee how the Company and the NEOs performed against the performance targets. - Fiscal 2015 operating and financial plans-The compensation committee also receives the operating plan and budgets for fiscal 2015 as approved by the Company's board of directors.
+The committee used this information to ensure that our stated philosophy and strategy for aligning executive compensation opportunities with the competitive market has been and continues to be fulfilled. - Fiscal 2015 results-The compensation committee has access to fiscal 2015 operating plans and budgets as approved by the board of directors in March 2015.
+Management updates the compensation committee and the board on actual performance compared to budgets and summarizes for the compensation committee how the Company and the NEOs performed against the performance targets. - Fiscal 2016 operating and financial plans-The compensation committee also receives the operating plan and budgets for fiscal 2016 as approved by the Company's board of directors.
 The compensation committee uses this information to help establish performance targets for the upcoming fiscal year. - Audited results-The compensation committee reviews the final audited results to confirm that performance targets were achieved.
-No incentive awards are made until audited results are received by the board. - Performance of teen specialty retailers-The compensation committee requests that management prepare a schedule for a group of teen retailers comparing comparable-store sales results for the last four fiscal years and the percentage change in diluted earnings per share comparing the most recent year-end results to the previous year.
-The teen retailers include: Abercrombie & Fitch, Aeropostale, American Eagle, Tilly's and Pacific Sunwear.
-The group was selected because they are generally considered to be leading lifestyle retailers in the teen market.
+No incentive awards are made until audited results are received by the board. - Performance of teen and young adult specialty retailers-The compensation committee requests that management prepare a schedule for a group of teen and young adult retailers comparing comparable-store sales results for the last four fiscal years and the percentage change in diluted earnings per share comparing the most recent year-end results to the previous year.
+The teen and young adult retailers include: Abercrombie & Fitch, Aeropostale, American Eagle, Tilly's and Pacific Sunwear.
+The group was selected because they are generally considered to be leading lifestyle retailers in the teen and young adult market.
 All of the information for these retailers was summarized from publicly available data.
-The compensation committee compares our relative performance as an additional data point understanding that all of these companies are larger and may have significantly different business models with significantly different growth profiles. - Evaluations-The compensation committee receives a self-evaluation and confidential upward evaluations of the CEO and summary evaluations of the remaining NEOs.
+The compensation committee compares our relative performance as an additional data point understanding that all of these companies are larger and may have significantly different business models with significantly different growth profiles.

+Evaluations-The compensation committee receives a self-evaluation and confidential upward evaluations of the CEO and summary evaluations of the remaining NEOs.
 The compensation committee chair solicits the full membership of the board for feedback on the CEO's performance and prepares the CEO's annual evaluation for review by the full compensation committee.